amazon-braket/amazon-braket-sdk-python/README.md

 Use the instructions for installing Conda from https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html.
 Choose a regular installation, and then choose the Anaconda installer.
 Conda also installs Python, which is required for other steps in this document.
 Download and install the **Python 3.7 version** of Anaconda.

+If you are using MacOS, and encounter an issue with the Conda commands not working, see [Conda: command not found on macOS or Linux](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/#conda-command-not-found-on-macos-or-linux).

+For a list of commands in Conda, see [Conda Cheat Sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)

 ### Using a Virtual Environment
 For information about Conda and virtual environments, see [Conda vs. pip vs. virtualenv commands](https://docs.conda.io/projects/conda/en/latest/commands.html#conda-vs-pip-vs-virtualenv-commands).

 #### Creating a virtual environment
 Use a virtual environment to interact with Amazon Braket to avoid changes to your global environment variables.
 The following commands  create aand activate a virtual environment in Conda.
-If you want to use a name for the environment other than `yourenvname`, just change the value to the name you want to use.
+If you want to use a name for the environment other than `braketvirtenv`, just change the value to the name you want to use.
 You may want to create folder in the file system to create the virtual environment.
 Use the following command to create a directory
-`mkdir braket`
+`mkdir braketvirtenv`

-Then use the following command to move the cursor to the directory you created `cd braket`
+Then use the following command to move the cursor to the directory you created `cd braketvirtenv`

 ```bash
 conda create -n braketvirtenv python=3.7 anaconda